jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 Here's what I've learned after years of building systems that break in creative ways:

-**Errors aren't bugs - they're features.** The difference between a junior developer and a senior developer isn't that the senior writes bug-free code.
+**Errors aren't bugs: they're features.** The difference between a junior developer and a senior developer isn't that the senior writes bug-free code.
 It's that the senior developer has learned to design around the inevitable failure.

 **The question isn't whether to handle errors.** The question is: how do you make error handling: